daveythacher/LED_Matrix_RP2040/LED_Matrix/README.md

 This is kind of pain, but this is a microcontroller.
 I did not want to lose memory or make this really painful to manage.
 Parallel development should be possible.

+Note this was updated to use CMake to manage this as logic was designed to be library module.
+(This may make things a little confusing but maybe not.)

 ## Benchmark
 May be worth correcting jitter using non-stripped RAM.
 However, this is not believed to be required.
 DMA to PIO latency would be more critical than jitter or computation latency, but I am not sure there is a significant issue.
 Manually mapping this will likely increase complexity and reduce available RAM.